TRAFFIC CAMS, WEATHER, ROAD WORK, TRANSIT: Thursday info

 WEATHER + SUNRISE/SUNSET TIMES

-A Heat Advisory alert will be in effect Friday morning through Tuesday morning.
-Today, sunny, mid-70s.
-Today’s sunrise will be at 6:13 am; sunset will be at 8:10 pm.
+Today’s forecast suggests chance of showers, then sunny, high around 80.
+Today’s sunrise will be at 6:23 am; sunset will be at 7:56 pm.

+-SDOT says Admiral Way Bridge work should mostly wrap up before week’s end, meaning Fairmount Avenue beneath the bridge will reopen (closure sign was still up as of end-of-day Wednesday, though).

 TRANSIT TODAY